Mamma Mia! (musical)

-Mamma Mia! (promoted as Benny Andersson & Björn Ulvaeus' Mamma Mia!) is a jukebox musical written by British playwright Catherine Johnson based on songs recorded by Swedish group ABBA and composed by Benny Andersson and Björn Ulvaeus, members of the band.
-The title of the musical is taken from the group's 1975 chart-topper "Mamma Mia".
-Ulvaeus and Andersson, who composed the original music for ABBA, were involved in the development of the show from the beginning.
-Singer Anni-Frid Lyngstad was involved financially in the production and she was also present at many of the premieres around the world.
+Mamma Mia! (promoted as Benny Andersson & Björn Ulvaeus' Mamma Mia!) is a jukebox musical written by British playwright Catherine Johnson, based on songs recorded by Swedish group ABBA and composed by members Benny Andersson and Björn Ulvaeus.
+The musical's title is taken from the group's 1975 chart-topper "Mamma Mia".
+Ulvaeus and Andersson were involved in the development of the show from the beginning, while singer Anni-Frid Lyngstad was involved financially in the production and also appeared at many of the premieres around the world.

-The musical includes such hits as "Super Trouper", "Lay All Your Love on Me", "Dancing Queen", "Knowing Me, Knowing You", "Take a Chance on Me", "Thank You for the Music", "Money, Money, Money", "The Winner Takes It All", "Voulez-Vous", "SOS" and "Mamma Mia".
-Over 65 million people have seen the show, which has grossed $4 billion worldwide since its 1999 debut.
+The musical includes hits such as "Super Trouper", "Lay All Your Love on Me", "Dancing Queen", "Knowing Me, Knowing You", "Take a Chance on Me", "Thank You for the Music", "Money, Money, Money", "The Winner Takes It All", "Voulez-Vous", "SOS" and "Mamma Mia".
+Over 70 million people have seen the show, which has grossed $4.5 billion worldwide since its 1999 debut.
 A film adaptation starring Meryl Streep, Colin Firth, Pierce Brosnan, Amanda Seyfried, Christine Baranski, Stellan Skarsgård and Julie Walters was released in 2008.

-As of 2020, the show has productions in London's West End, where it is the sixth longest-running show in West End history, as well as various foreign productions.
-Its Broadway incarnation closed on September 12, 2015, after a 14-year run, making it the ninth longest-running show in Broadway history.
+As of 2024, the show has productions in London's West End, where it is the fifth longest-running show in West End history and the third longest-running musical, as well as various foreign productions.
+Its Broadway incarnation closed on 12 September 2015 after running for nearly 14 years, making it the ninth longest-running show in Broadway history.